 Montana Boat Bill of Sale Requirements

 You must complete a bill of sale for any vessel in the state of Montana, regardless of size, age, purchase price, or other details.
-A bill of sale for boats in Montana requires you to state both parties’ names and information; the price of the boat; and, for vehicles fewer than ten years old and weighing less than 16,000 pounds, an odometer disclosure statement.
+A bill of sale for boats in Montana requires you to state both parties’ names and information, the cost of the ship, and, for vehicles fewer than ten years old and weighing less than 16,000 pounds, an odometer disclosure statement.

-This will ensure that your document conforms to all of the state’s requirements and is legally correct and binding.
-All you have to do on the day is transfer the information to the Montana form, then have it notarized once both parties sign.
+This will ensure that your document conforms to the state’s requirements and is legally correct and binding.
+All you have to do on the day is transfer the information to the Montana form and then have it notarized once both parties sign.

 Registering a Boat (After Purchasing)

-After completing a bill of sale for a boat in Montana, the new owner must take certain steps to register it.
+After completing a bill of sale for a boat in Montana, the new owner must take specific steps to register it.

 Where to Register

 You must register your boat at your county’s nearest Treasurer’s Office.
-You may not register a boat in a different county, as the registration fees must be paid to your county of residence.
+You may not register a ship in a different county, as the registration fees must be paid to your county of residence.